ddemidov/ev3dev-lang-cpp/README.md

 make
 ```

-If your did not set the variables in the `CMakeLists.txt` file, use the following commands instead:
+If you did not set the variables in the `CMakeLists.txt` file, use the following commands instead:

 ```sh
 mkdir build && cd build